EmmanuelBeziat/vscode-great-icons/README.md

 Enjoy ☺

-> Wow, we passed the 1 million installations!
+> Wow, we passed the 2 millions installations!
 I’m proud that ya’ll appreciate my little set.
 I keep receiving very kind reviews from users.
 Thank you very much!

 ## How to use